Skip to content

 });

-Let us verify the performance of Ranges pipelines.
+Let's verify the performance of the Ranges pipeline.
 I wrote a test snippet:

 #include <ranges>